 Students at Heinz College have tacked a broad range of system projects related to improving economic, community, or workforce development over the years.
+Here is a list of projects that our students have worked in the past:

 Putting intelligent transportation to work in the new fiscal reality, Port Authority of Allegheny County